From Idea to Results

 - Performing Job Hazard Analysis on all aspects of our employees work tasks.

-As part of this project we have also produced a 15 minute DVD called “A Guide to Workplace Health, Safety and Wellness” and accompanying information which summarizes the objectives and successes of our projects.
+As part of this project DNC produced a 15 minute DVD called “A Guide to Workplace Health, Safety and Wellness”.
 This video can be used as a tool at orientation for staff, as a provocation for discussion at staff meetings, as well as perhaps a start for child care programs to implement their own Workplace Health, Safety and Wellness program.
 This project could also help other centres become more aware of their employees’ health, safety and wellness and put policies into place in their own centres to promote a culture of safety.

 More information on the MFL Occupational Centre and Day Nursery Centre’s Workplace Health and Safety program can be found at